truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 Cloud Run is the next generation of serverless solution offered by Google Cloud.
 It allows you to execute an [OCI image](https://opencontainers.org/) (Docker image for instance) of your choice on Google Cloud servers.

-For those who are more familiar with App Engine Standard environment, the main difference is that Cloud Run gives you the choice of the runtime environment for your application.
-Usually, App Engine provides a set of runtimes (Java, Node, Python...) that will execute your application.
-It frees the developer from the burden of packaging the application.
-However, it restricts the possibilities to use the latest version of a runtime environment (like Java 16 for instance).
+For those familiar with App Engine Standard environment, the main difference is that Cloud Run gives you the choice of your app’s runtime environment.
+Usually, App Engine provides a set of runtimes (Java, Node, Python...) that your application can run on.
+It frees the developer from the burden of packaging the application and its runtime.
+However, it can’t run your app on the latest version of a runtime environment (like Java 16 for instance).

-Running OCI image gives you a lot of flexibility.
+Using OCI images give you a lot of flexibility.
 But at what cost?
-You now need to provide such an image to package your application.
-A common way to do so, can be to create a Dockerfile that contains the instructions to containerize your application.
+You now need to provide such an image containing your application.
+A common way to do so is to create a Dockerfile that contains the instructions to containerize your application.

-As a developer, we, sometimes, like having access to some metrics, data or resources computation used by our application.
-In this article, we will see how you can:
+As developers, we like having access to some metrics, data or resources computation used by our application.
+In this article, we will go through how you can:
-* See the logs of your Cloud Run application
+* Access your Cloud Run application logs
-* Debug on production your application with no impact on performance
+* Debug your applications on production without impacting performance
-* Profile your applications to monitor CPU usages and other metrics
+* Profile your applications to monitor CPU usage and other metrics

 ## Cloud Logging - Check your application logs

-Logs have always been an important aspect for an application whose lifetime is intended to be for couples of years.
-You need to keep in mind that one day, something will go wrong on your application.
+Logs have always been an important aspect for an application whose lifetime is intended to be a couple of years.
+You need to keep in mind that one day, something will go wrong in your application.
 And when it does, you better be ready to investigate.

-The first reflex everybody has when the application is down, either partially or totally, is to check the logs trying to find the root cause of the issue.
-That makes total sense, since it is easier to fix something when we know what to look for.
+Logs are the go to place when an incident occurs on an application.
+And it makes sense.
+Being able to look for the root cause and gather information on what went wrong and how is invaluable.

-The [12 factor apps](https://12factor.net/) (a set of best practices when developing containerized application) states "[An application] should not attempt to write to or manage log files.
+The [12 factor apps](https://12factor.net/) (a set of best practices when developing containerized applications) states "[An application] should not attempt to write to or manage log files.
 Instead, each running process writes its event stream, unbuffered, to `stdout`".
 This means you should only focus on logging behaviours and data to the console.
 Leave log capture & aggregation to the Ops.

-If you respect this principle, you can easily use [Cloud Logging](https://cloud.google.com/logging/docs) to monitor your Cloud Run services logs, aggregate them and define alerts, or custom metrics about your application.
+If you follow this principle, you can easily use [Cloud Logging](https://cloud.google.com/logging/docs) to monitor your Cloud Run services logs, aggregate them and define alerts, or custom metrics about your application.

 ![Cloud Run specific revisions logs into Cloud Logging](/articles/developer-tool-cloud-run/logging-cloud-run.png)
-> In this screenshot, we see the output for the revisions `cloudrun-developer-00005-xuh` (a revision is an immutable running instance of your application).
+> In this screenshot, we see the output for the `cloudrun-developer-00005-xuh` revision (a revision is an immutable running instance of your application).
 But we could filter for the Cloud Run service `cloudrun-developer` for instance, or all Cloud Run resources...

-You do not have to access the server anymore, making a `tail -1000f /my/log/file.log` or any command you were used to.
+You do not have to log onto the server anymore, typing a `tail -1000f /my/log/file.log` or any command you were used to.
 You have a great Web Interface, collecting and showing the logs of all your services.
-Therefore, it is easy to apply filters to see the output of a specific Cloud Run service, or filter by `Correlation-ID` to track a transaction across all your services.
+Moreover, it is easy to apply filters to see the output of a specific Cloud Run service, or filter by `Correlation-ID` to track a transaction across all your services.

 If you wish to access the global documentation about Cloud Logging and Cloud Run, [here is the link](https://cloud.google.com/run/docs/logging).